SeHellmann/dynConfiR/README.md

     ## 30 1862.12 NA  NA    NA
     ## 31 1334.68 NA  NA    NA

+### Quantitative Model Comparison

+The output of the fitting function includes different information criteria, which could be used for a quantitative model comparison (namely: BIC, AIC, and AICc).
+The package also offers functions to conduct the quantitative comparison either on the level of single individuals or on a group level.
+For the individual level, the function `subject_modelweights` computes individual model weights for all fitted models directly from the output of the fitting function.
+Similarly, for a group-level comparison, the function `group_BMS_fits` directly uses the output of the fitting function and conducts a group-level Bayesian model selection based on a random effects model of model prevalence across subjects (Rigoux et al., 2014).

 ### Prediction

 For prediction the functions `predictConf` and `predictRT` are used,